golang-demos/context-demo/README.md

 ## Golang Context Demo

-1. Background and TODO Context
+1. Create a Background Context
+2. Create a TODO Context
-2. Context With Value
+3. Create a Context With Value
-3. Context With Cancel Function
+4. Create a Context With Cancel Function
+5. Context with Deadline
+5. Context with Deadline but canceled